Supa Strikas: Orion FC

-Orion FC is a French team based in Paris.
+Orion FC is a French team based in Paris, France.
 The team's specialty is airborne play.
 Their coach, Professor Black, is crazy about space observation and exploration.
 Orion's lead striker is Andre Meda.
 Other players include Max and Stax Spacek, Ben Schwarma, Niell Sagan, and their goalkeeper, D'etoile Phinus.
 Their home stadium is called The Soccersphere, with a capacity of 65,000.
 The basement of The Soccersphere has a zero-gravity chamber, which Shakes stumbles upon.

 Hydra FC

-Hydra FC also represents France.
+Hydra FC represents France.
 They are known as the fastest team in the Super League.
 The team is also noted for using technologies on playing matches, tilting the stadium when needed, which qualifies as cheating.
 Their coach is Alfredo Del Aqua, and Giorgio Liquido is the team's lead midfielder.
 The team's captain is Skipper, and its goalkeeper is The Plug.
 Other known players of the team include Shane Fin, Ripple White, and Joe Mamoa.
 Hydra's stadium is called the Floating Stadium as it is built on an ocean.
-The stadium has a capacity of 69,000.
+The stadium has a capacity of 40,000.